Day Trip To Hvar From Split

 Saint Stephen’s Square

-To the east of the Loggia is Saint Stephen’s Square, the largest square in Dalmatian, also known as Hvarska Pjaca.
+East of the Loggia is Saint Stephen’s Square, the largest square in Dalmatian.
+It’s also known as Hvarska Pjaca.

 Once part of the bay, in the 18th century it was leveled and paved.
-Today it’s lined with historical buildings, cafes, and an ice cream shop (which gets a lot of business, including mine!).
+Today it’s lined with historical buildings, many charming cafes, and an ice cream shop (which gets a lot of business).

-This is where you’ll find St. Stephen’s Cathedral and the Arsenal theater (below).
-It’s a great place to people watch and stop for a snack.
-At the center of the square look for the old communal well, built in 1520.
+St. Stephen’s Cathedral and the Arsenal theater (below) are also in this square.
+It’s a great place to have a meal and people watch.
+At the center of the square, make sure to look for the old communal well, built in 1520.

 Cathedral of Saint Stephen

-Dedicated to St, Stephen, the pope, martyr, and patron saint of Hvar, this church stands proudly on the east end of the St. Stephen’s Square.
-Added to over time, you can see elements of Gothic, Romanesque, and Renaissance architecture.
+The Cathedral of Saint Stephen is dedicated Saint Stephen, the pope, martyr, and patron saint of Hvar.
+It’s on the east end of the St. Stephen’s Square.
+The architecture has elements of Gothic, Romanesque, and Renaissance architecture.
 There is a small fee for entry.

 Cathedral of St Stephen on a day trip to Hvar from Split